 Any dog can get into things they aren’t supposed to eat from time to time.
 Because of that, we’ve fielded a number of common questions from our readers.
 We’ve compiled those questions as they pertain to cat food in the section below.

-How Can I Stop My Dog From Doing it Again?
+How Can I Stop My Dog From Doing It Again?

 Prevention is better than cure!
 Try to keep your cat’s food out of reach- such as on the worktop or on top of a dresser.
 If your cat is senior, they may struggle to jump up due to arthritis.
 Consider making steps for them to reach their food, or shut the dog in another room when your cat is eating.
 Of course, teaching a strong ‘leave’ command can come in handy if you’ve got a dog who is prone to gobbling up everything in sight– especially if you regularly visit other houses with cats.